 A rectocele results when the rectum bulges on straining, resulting in failed evacuation of stool (fig 1).
 It is more common in women, and typically the bulge is at the front (anteriorly) into the vagina.
 It leads to incomplete evacuation of the rectum on straining, and can be a cause of constipation.

 The main symptom is incomplete evacuation of the rectum on straining.
 Frequently, this leads to the feeling that one needs to evacuate again soon after the last attempt.
 This feeling can at times be so overwhelming, that a compulsion to digitally evacuate the rectum is felt.

 The diagnosis is based on the presence of classic symptoms, the confirmation of an anterior bulge in the rectum on clinical examination and on defecating proctogram, a real time x-ray taken while defecating.
 Anal physiology tests including manometry typically show reduced rectal pressures and increased compliance of the rectum.

 MEDICAL MANAGEMENT OF A RECTOCELE

-The maitenance of a soft stool consistency is important in preventing constipation and overdistension of an easily distensible rectum.
+The maintenance of a soft stool consistency is important in preventing constipation and overdistension of an easily distensible rectum.
 Regular fibre, including a tablespoon of metamucil® twice a day, and 30ml of lactulose (Duphulac®) either once or twice a day may be needed.

 SURGICAL MANAGEMENT OF A RECTOCELE

 This is a day stay procedure.
-It involves raising a flap of mucosa to gain access to the weakned part of the wall of the rectum at the front (anteriorly) and gathering up the muscles in this area with a series of reinforcing sutures, before closing the flap over the repair.
+It involves raising a flap of mucosa to gain access to the weakened part of the wall of the rectum at the front (anteriorly) and gathering up the muscles in this area with a series of reinforcing sutures, before closing the flap over the repair.